Harsha29-kns/End-Sem-Practical/Autospy.md

 ## **Result**
 Successfully created a forensic case using **Autopsy**, imported and analyzed digital evidence, performed file system, keyword, timeline, and hash analysis, and generated a comprehensive forensic report.
-This experiment demonstrates the capability of **Autopsy** for complete digital forensic case management and evidence analysis.

 ---